 The Annual Security Report is made available by October 1st each year to all members of the campus community.
-The ASR is available on the "Annual Security Reports and Daily Crime Log" page on MySCU.
-Hard copies of the Annual Security Report are provided upon the first day of class for each new block of students given that the Hayward site exclusively hosts an accelerated 4 week curriculum.
-At all times, hard copies can be attained at the office of the ISP Coordinator, located in the front Registration Office.
+It is distributed via email to all employees and students.
+The most recent report, as well as the last six reports, is available on the "Annual Security Reports and Daily Crime Log" page on MySCU.
+Hard copies of the Annual Security Report can be attained at the Campus Safety office located in Bldg.
+F and the HR office, located in Bldg.
+C.

-In addition, all credible documentation that substantiates the institution's crime statistics are housed inside the Campus Safety Office located in F Bldg. at the Whittier Campus.
+In addition, all credible documentation that substantiates the institution's crime statistics are housed inside the Campus Safety Office located in F Bldg.